narrative-environments/CourseCompendium/Intentionality.md

 **RELATED TERMS: Philosophy**

-Intentionality has a more commonsense meaning, relating to one's intention or what means to do or to say, and a more philosophical sense, which concerns the ditectedness of ideas towards the objects of the world, highlighting the dependence of thought upon the world, in contrast to a self-cpntained idealism.
+Intentionality has a more commonsense meaning, relating to one's intention or what means to do or to say, and a more philosophical sense, which concerns the directedness of consciousness towards its other(s), highlighting the dependence of thought upon the world, in contrast to an idealist view of the self-sufficiency of consciousness.

+Both senses have value for the design of narrative environments, in relation to its purposefulness (what it intends to do), on the one hand, and its 'aboutness', on the other hand (what it is about).

 Intentionality in design concerns the purpose or function of the design as meant by its creator or as interpreted by its audience or users.